myendless1/FreqMoE/README.md

 - Replace all `/path/to/your/xxx` with your actual paths.
 - Training logs and model checkpoints will be saved automatically.
 - It is recommended to always perform low-frequency pretraining before high-frequency finetuning for best results.

-For further customization, refer to the source code and script comments.